-Undergraduate students follow the degree requirements outlined in the catalog in effect when they enroll at Willamette University, but may select a subsequent catalog in effect during their enrollment in order to declare a newly established or revised major or minor.
+Undergraduate students follow the degree requirements outlined in the catalog in effect when they enroll at Willamette University but may select a subsequent catalog in effect during their enrollment in order to declare a newly established or revised major or minor.
+Students are bound by all the degree requirements in effect for a given catalog year: they may not, for example, follow the General Education requirements from one catalog and Major requirements from a different one.
 Students who are readmitted to the university will follow the degree requirements outlined by the catalog in effect at the time of re-enrollment.